-Landry-Guillain-Barre syndrome; Acute idiopathic polyneuritis; Infectious polyneuritis; Acute inflammatory polyneuropathy; Acute inflammatory demyelinating polyneuropathy
+GBS; Landry-Guillain-Barré syndrome; Acute idiopathic polyneuritis; Infectious polyneuritis; Acute inflammatory polyneuropathy; Acute inflammatory demyelinating polyneuropathy; Ascending paralysis

-It may also occur with other medical conditions such as systemic lupus erythematosus or Hodgkin's disease.
+GBS may also occur with other medical conditions, such as:

-Symptoms of Guillain-Barre can get worse very quickly.
-It may take only a few hours to reach the most severe symptoms, but weakness that increases over several days is also common.
+Symptoms of GBS can get worse quickly.
+It may take only a few hours for the most severe symptoms to appear.
+But weakness that increases over several days is also common.

 Other symptoms may include: